 ASSOCIATE HEAD COACH, WOMAN’S SPRINTS, HURDLES, & HORIZONTAL JUMPS.
-PRINCETON UNIVERSITY
+HARVARD UNIVERSITY

-Kebba Tolbert is in his eighth season as the women’s sprints/hurdles and horizontal jumps coach for Harvard University for the 2018-19 school year, and is in his sixth season as associate head coach of the squad.
+Kebba Tolbert is in his ninth season as the women’s sprints/hurdles and horizontal jumps coach for Harvard University for the 2019-20 school year, and is in his eighth season as associate head coach of the squad.

 2018 was an award-winning season for Tolbert as he was named USTFCCCA Women’s Assistant Coach of the Year.
 He saw his group score 101 of 114 points with six event wins, and oversaw a runner-up finish at Ivy League Outdoor Heps.
 Tolbert’s group set school records this outdoor season in the 100m, 200m, triple jump, and 100m hurdles.
 They also set Ivy records in the 100m and 200m, and qualified for the NCAA East Preliminary Meet in the 100m, 200m, 100m hurdles, 400m hurdles, long jump and triple jump.
 Tolbert mentored sprinter Gabby Thomas, who became the first Ivy League women’s sprinter to win an indoor national championship in the 200m, setting a new collegiate record with her 22.38 mark in the final event heat of the NCAA Division Indoor Track and Field Championships at Texas A&M.